Where can I find the design tools to add images?

 You can read more about adding a background image in the Design panel here.

-How can I add a layout?
+How can I add an image to a question?

 Then, you can choose which layout you'd like your media to appear in.